opixelum/brain-disk-gitbook/docs/glossary.md

 ### Liquidity provider

-Person who fund a liquidity pool with assets.
+Person who funds a liquidity pool with assets.

 ## M

 ### MLOps

-Practice of collaboration between data scientists and operations professionals (DevOps) to help manage the production machine learning lifecycle.
+Practice of collaboration between data scientists and operation professionals (DevOps) to help manage the production machine learning lifecycle.

 ## N

 ### Nonce

-- _[general]_

-    Number used only once.

-- _[blockchain]_

-    32-bits number that miners need to find, for finding the next block hash and getting rewarded.
+32-bit number that miners need to find, for finding the next block hash and getting rewarded.

 ### Neural Network